- Visit the 6 most important scenic sites in the west of Japan in 3 days:

 After enjoying a Japanese or Western style breakfast in your hotel, you will go by private coach to Izumo Taisha, one of the most ancient and important Shinto shrines in Japan, where you will enjoy a guided tour.
 The main deity enshrined at Izumo Taisha is Okuninushi no Okami, the god of marriage and good relationships.
 According to legend, in the tenth lunar month of each year, all of the gods of Japan meet here to discuss the upcoming year’s deaths and marriages.
 Following this, you will then travel by private coach to the Adachi Museum of Art, which houses a modern art collection and has 6 Japanese gardens covering a space of 165,000 square meters.
 From 2003 to 2017 these gardens were ranked No. 1 by the prestigious Journal of Japanese Gardening.
 Next, you will travel by private coach to the Tottori Sand Dunes, where you can enjoy beautiful views of the Japanese northern coast line, take a ride on a camel, or visit the Tottori Sand Museum.
 In the evening you will be treated to a luxurious dinner with “10 different flavours” including sea urchin hotpot and 3 delicious cuts of top grade wagyu beef.
 After dinner you will travel by private coach to your hotel.

-Accommodation Blue Ridge Hotel, Kannabe Kogen or similar
+Hotel Blue Ridge Hotel, Kannabe Kogen or similar

 DAY 3｜HYOGO & KYOTO PREFECTURES